 That's how we got here, but how does this all work?
 Here are the rules I came up with:

 So that's the deal: each week I'm going to run the numbers, write up my thoughts and present the totals.
 If you find that valuable, read on!
-If you want to talk to me about it, let me know on Twitter.
+If you want to talk to me about it, let me know on Twitter or Mastodon.
 I'm anxious for more recommendations of books and suggestions on improving my methodology.Say hi to Jemal